McGeorge24/Tetris/README.md

 # Tetris

+## Dependencies
+Built with Visual studio 2022 Community edition.
-The project is dependent on raylib library: https://www.raylib.com/
+The project is dependent on raylib library, available [here](https://www.raylib.com/).
+I installed it with vcpkg.

-Written with: Visual Studio Community 2022
+## Platforms